 The rest of the ingredients are added and the sauce is simmered on the stove until it reaches your desired thickness.
 It makes about 1 generous cup of sauce (or about 11 oz).

-We used our Peach Tea BBQ Sauce on our pork spareribs, but you could use it on just about anything.
+We used our Peach Tea BBQ Sauce on our pork spareribs for 4th of July, but you could use it on just about anything.

 As a matter of fact, we love this sauce so much that we’ve already made another batch that we’ll be using on grilled chicken soon.
 After it’s made, we allow it to cool and store it in a glass canning jar in the refrigerator.